jamesjarvis/jamesjarvis.io/src/pages/projects/one-second-every-day/index.md

 This could mean anything, it could be that I visited a place/did something for the first time, or treated someone special to me, or just took time to enjoy the little moments of life.

-You can watch my whole adult life back to back [here](https://www.youtube.com/playlist?list=PLkusHjaZhA7nFyNLqDfw2zXeXfs3KfxgE), or if you'd rather watch something a little bit cooler, you can check out some of my other videos on youtube where I have recorded some more ambitious moments.
+You can watch [my whole adult life back to back](https://www.youtube.com/playlist?list=PLkusHjaZhA7nFyNLqDfw2zXeXfs3KfxgE), or if you'd rather watch something a little bit cooler, you can check out some of my other videos on youtube where I have recorded some more ambitious moments.
 Or alternatively, one of my [favourite videos](https://www.youtube.com/watch?v=WxfZkMm3wcg) of all time.

 > Do one thing every day that scares you - [Various Sources](https://quoteinvestigator.com/2013/08/09/scare/)

 ## 20 Years Old

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/aROoZL6x8sk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+`youtube: aROoZL6x8sk`

 From 23rd June 2018 to 23rd June 2019.